Restoring European woodland means looking far into the future

 Droughts, fires and storms are increasingly becoming a problem.
 Foto: WUR.

 The twelve SUPERB demonstration sites are located in different European countries.
-Filipek: ‘Every wood is different and yet they all face the same challenges due to climate change.
+Filipek: ‘Every wood is different and yet they all face the similar challenges due to climate change.
 Bark beetles are having a devastating effect on spruces at a demonstration site in Germany and Czechia, while forest fires are increasingly common at a site in the south of France.
 Both woods used to be monocultures of conifers grown for timber.
-The lack of structure makes these woods particularly vulnerable when there is a storm.
+The lack of structural diversity makes these woods particularly vulnerable when there is a storm.
 In addition, extreme conditions such as droughts and floods are becoming ever more frequent.
 The problems are accumulating, so we need to act now.’

 To obtain a picture of the future for Europe’s forests, assuming various management strategies and climate scenarios, Filipek and her colleagues have been working for the past 15 years on a model of how forests develop over time.
-This European Forest Information SCENario Model (EFISCEN-Space) mainly uses data from national forest surveys, such as the size of the trees, the rate of growth of each tree species, when trees are felled and how many trees are planted.
-The model predicts how woodlands will develop over the coming decades under different conditions.
+This European Forest Resource Model (EFISCEN-Space) mainly uses data from national forest surveys, such as the size of the trees, the rate of growth of each tree species, when trees are felled and how many trees are planted.
+The model simulates how woodlands will develop over the coming decades under different conditions.
 ‘We also assess doomsday scenarios, for example where all the fir trees die off within a year due to extreme drought.
 That helps us figure out which measures we are best off choosing.’

 European cooperation